drewster0227/sqlalchemy/READme.txt

-Used ChatGPT for help with creating graphs for climate_starter and then for the start and start-end paths of my API.
+Ignore the jupyter notebook file (app.ipynb) I created this for testing and more concise coding before copying it over to the py file.
+I used ChatGPT for help with creating graphs for climate_starter and then for the start and start-end paths of my API.
 Besides that used previous codes from class to figure it out.